Noso-Project/NIPs/README.md

-SIPs should be written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format.
+NIPs should be written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) format.
 There is a [template](https://github.com/ethereum/EIPs/blob/master/eip-template.md) to follow.